uli-ui/Hello-World/README.md

 # Hello-World
 First repository

 GG!
-Whats up fellas, Ulixes here, and just beggining this programming journey.
+Whats up everyone!
+Ulixes here, and just beggining this programming journey.
+I currently reside in the Santa Clara, CA and enjoy recording videos and working out.